spiritphyz/AWS-Serverless-Guides/guides/00-AWS-CLI-Cheatsheet.md

-# AWS CLI cheatsheet
+# AWS CLI Cheatsheet
-Commands that plainly list the options for configuring Amazon Web Services without needing the web-based Management Console.
+Example commands that plainly list the fussy options needed for configuring Amazon Web Services without using the web-based Management Console.

 ## Requirements
  * CLI tools are installed